Maxyjof/MScript/README.md

-# MScript
+# M Script
-a trash script language for study
+a trash script language for self study